dgraph-io/dgraph-docs/content/deploy/cli-command-reference.md

       --jepsen string       Disect Jepsen output.
 Can be linear/binary.
   -l, --lookup string       Hex of key to lookup.
       --nokeys              Ignore key_.
 Only consider amount when calculating total.
+      --only-summary        If true, only show the summary of the p directory.
   -p, --postings string     Directory where posting lists are stored.
   -r, --pred string         Only output specified predicate.
       --prefix string       Uses a hex prefix.